 Allowing your meat to come up to room temperature before grilling is a good practice when cooking hot and fast.
 Usually, I give it about 45 minutes to an hour sitting on the counter.
 That's about the amount of time it takes to get my Big Green egg fired up and heat soaked.
 You can learn more about what is heat soaking and why it's important for Kamado grills in this article.

-Slowly roast some bell peppers and sweet onion over a raised grate on the Big Green Egg until the sweet flavors intensify.
+I like to slow roast some bell peppers and sweet onion over a raised grate on the Big Green Egg until the sweet flavors intensify.
 When they are about ready, finish them quickly with a charring sear for some color and additional flavor.

 The Big Green Egg had stabilized at around 500 degrees and the cast-iron grate was ready for some hot and fast grilling.

 For 90 seconds, I let the thin meat sizzle over the smoky lump charcoal on the Big Green Egg and then turned it 45 degrees for some dramatic grill marks.
-Without flipping, let the meat cook for another 90 seconds and then put it on a nearby plate to rest.
-My grill had cooled a bit, so I let it come back up to temperature before reintroducing the meat to the heat for two minutes on side two.
-The meat went to a neutral corner to rest.

-I'm very excited about how the Grilled Carne Asada and veggies turned out.
+I'm very excited about how the Grilled Carne Asada recipe and veggies turned out.
 But more excited about how easy it really was to make.
 Yes, I fussed a bit about some of the temperatures and ingredients.
 But it's hard not to think about how delicious this dish would be while camping, tailgating, or just picnicking in the park.

 If you love grilled meats that taste delicious wrapped in a tortilla check out this Easy Grilled Huli Huli Chicken recipe.
 It's simple to make and one of my favorites.